AndrePatri/SharsorIPCpp/README.md

 - For usage examples, please have a look at the test folder or at the [documentation](https://andrepatri.github.io/SharsorIPCpp/v0.1.0/index.html) (WIP).

 ToDo:
-- [ ] create a PyClient and PyServer inheriting from Client and Server and add methods to write and read numpy arrays
+- [ ] benchmark dynamic allocations in PyClient and PyServer.
+Is it really necessary to implement numpy-tailored child classes of PyClient and PyServer?
+- [x] Benchmark Client/ServerWrapper approach wrt bare bindings.
+How much perf overhead?
 - [ ] add cpp tests just for PyClient and PyServer
 - [ ] bind PyClient and PyServer
+- [ ] clean StringTensor bindings with and remove pythonic read and write methods
 - [ ] add python unit tests for the bindings (performance and consistency checks)
 - [ ] make read and write methods of string tensor more efficient (multithreaded encoding?)
 - [x] make all gtests types (dtype and layout)